Update #2 on Power Outage: 1:50 p.m. on Aug. 12

 He told me that the outage today and last week are both the result of interrupted circuits, and both are related to the new undergrounding of primary electrical service for Pacific Palisades along Sunset.
 Last week, LADWP was able to track the location of the problem at the corner of Chautauqua and Sunset.
 He said he saw it himself.
 He blamed the contractor working on the undergrounding project for “screwing it up.”

 The LADWP’s prime contractor for trenching and undergrounding seems to be a large engineering firm, WA Racik, specializing in trenching.
 The prime contractor for the above-ground work and pole replacement is Petrelli.
-It should not be surprising if individual employees of these contractors are not informed about the problem, its causes, it solutions, or timing of resolution.
+It should not be surprising if individual employees of these contractors are not informed about the problem, its causes, its solutions, or timing of resolution.

 Claims can be made at this link: https://www.ladwp.com/account/report-problem/claims-procedure#230548828-2448706353.